NETESOLUTIONS/ERNIE/Analysis/ipilimumab/ipi_readme.md

     An ipilimumab.xml file is also constructed using descriptive tags, that is compliant with a DTD (seedset.dtd) which can be found on the Github repo.

+Latest Run: Build 125.
+1/19/2018 using ipilimumab_seedset_pmid_presql and ipilimumab_reviews_pmid_presql and cutoff parameter of 2011.